camo-za/windows-vm-lab/README.md

-# 🖥️ VirtualBox VM Lab – Windows Client & Server Administration
+# 💻 VirtualBox VM Lab – Windows Client & Server Administration

 This project showcases the complete setup, configuration, and administration of a **Windows 10/11 client environment** and a **Windows Server 2022 Active Directory domain**, all built and documented using **Oracle VirtualBox**.

-It forms part of my **CompTIA A+ certification study**, hands-on technical development, and preparation for an **IT Support / Junior SysAdmin** role.
+It forms part of my **CompTIA A+ certification study**, hands-on technical development, and preparation for an **IT Support / Junior SysAdmin role**.

 ---

-## 🌿 Project Overview
+## 🌱 Project Overview

 This lab simulates real-world IT Support and System Administration tasks in a controlled virtual environment.
 It covers: